HampSwe/HampSwe/README.md

 #### About me

 My name is Hampus Serneke.
-I am currently studying Engineering Mathematics at Lunds Tekniska Högskola.
+I am currently studying Engineering Mathematics at LTH.

 <!--
 **HampSwe/HampSwe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.